Carragos/WEBPConverter/README.md

 A PNG/JPG to WEBP Converter With a Simple User Interface
 ---

-This is a simple TKinter based GUI for Windows that helps to easily covert pictures from PNG/JPG to WEBP format.
+This is a simple TKinter based GUI for Windows, Linux and Mac OS that helps to easily covert pictures from PNG/JPG to WEBP format.
 For now it is very simple and basic, but everything should work as intended.

 1. Select Folder with PNG/JPG images